asdegoyeneche/ROAR/index.md

     return target_waypoint, speed_multiplier
 ```

-The returned values are passed into the controller `run_in_series` method.
+The resulting waypoint and speed are then passed into the LQR controller for execution.

 ## Results  <a name="results"></a>

-Now we get to show our fun little videos of the car driving!
+Here we get to show our fun little videos of the car driving!

 ### Sensing and Planning  <a name="results_sense_plan"></a>

 Our car successfully detects and follows lanes at lower speeds (~50 km/hr).
-Below is a side-by-side comparison  with no lane-keeping on the left and lane-keeping on the right.
+Below is a side-by-side comparison of two cars using the same (somewhat sensitive) LQR parameters.
 The one of the left directly follows the waypoints while the one on the right includes lane-keeping.
 Notice the wild swerving when the car attempts to turn without any lane-keeping, and the lack thereof with the help of lane-keeping.

 No Lane Keeping        |  Lane Keeping
 :-------------------------:|:-------------------------:
 ![no_lane](./videos/nolane2.gif) | ![lane_following](./videos/lane2.gif)

-We found that it was difficult to keep track of lanes denoted by dashed lines because the dashes were short and spaced rather far apart.
+We found that it was difficult to keep track of lanes denoted by dashed lines because the dashes seen by the camera were short and spaced rather far apart.
 This problem was exacerbated during turns, where the dashed lines in a lane were not even aligned with each other, making it difficult to stay in our lane while turning at higher speeds.

-Additionally, we were able to detect obstacles in front of the car, as seen below.
-However, we couldn't combine it with a planning algorithm to fully perform obstacle avoidance.
+We were also able to detect obstacles in front of the car, as seen below.
+However, we were unable to implement a path planning algorithm for obstacle avoidance due to lack of time.

 {% include youtubePlayer.html id="2DqhY0IRHjY" %}